top of page

 Shoot, I thought.
 Guess 26 miles is too early to quit.

-After all, where did I have to be?
+This swinging trend of highs and lows took me through the first night.
+In my growing weariness, I spent much of the time powerhiking. â€‹But where did I have to be?
 What race was I running anymore, except against my own fatigue?
 And with what better support!
-I knew that without fail, either my sleep-deprived mother or sleep-deprived father would walk out to meet me, never complaining, never doubting that I could do this.
-I stopped my hurry.
+Without fail, either my sleep-deprived mother or sleep-deprived father would walk out to meet me, never complaining, never doubting that I could do this.
+So I ceased my hurry.
 Stopped thinking I had somewhere to be.
 That I had anything at all to prove.
-If my parents got too tired, they would leave the car unlocked and a sandwich or two pre-made.
+My parents took shifts throughout the night, only once leaving the car unlocked and a pre-made sandwich on the dash when they were too exhausted to both stay awake.
 I was on holiday, damn it, swishing through the gorgeous Lake Ouachita mountains of Arkansas in late winter.

-I listened to podcasts.
 I sang songs to myself.
 I counted aloud to 2,460.
 I went 4 miles.
 Then 4.5.
 Then 4.
 Then 6.
 Never 100.
 Just the next stretch.

-Around 6:30 a.m. on Saturday, the sky re-opened and fresh thunderstorms shook the trees, lasting for the next 12 hours.
+Around 6:30 a.m. on Saturday, the sky reopened and fresh thunderstorms shook the trees, lasting for the next 12 hours.

 "You're my hero!" she cried.

-That felt good.
-Really good.
-Really really good.
+That felt really good.

-At mile 73 something within me chunked and I no longer felt any pain.
+At mile 73, something within me "chunked" and I no longer felt any pain.
 I began to count and as I counted, I ran.
 Fast.
 Effortless.
 For the first time in hours and hours.

-Mom: "Want an avocado?"
+Mom: "Want some pudding?"

 Jos: "Yes, please spoon-feed that to me."

-Dad: "Jos, it's okay, nothing is sprained.
+Dad: "It's okay, nothing is sprained.
 It's just sore.
-You've been running for a while, stretch it out a bit and run until it feels numb."
+Stretch it out a bit and run until it feels numb."

 Jos: "Swell.
 Banana?"